- School Info

 |Mary Ann Haas||Community Member|

 |Barbara Sauvelpahkick||Assistant Principal|

 Dates of SAC Meetings:

 The RES - PTO is made up of parents, teachers, and interested community members.
 A successful school needs the services of an active PTO.
-Meetings will be held in the Media Center on the FIRST THURSDAY of each month.
+Meetings will be held in the Media Center.
 All parents are encouraged to attend these meetings.